Why Save for College

 Reason#1: More Career Opportunities

-Post-secondary education at a technical school, vocational school, community college or a 4-year university can qualify your child for more higher-paying jobs and careers that are not obtainable without a degree.
+Post-secondary education at a technical school, vocational school, community college or a 4-year university can qualify your child for more jobs and career options.

 The skills and knowledge that your child acquires in college can be transferred across jobs and a variety of careers.
 Below is a list of skills taught in Texas colleges that can lead to different job opportunities.